jebreimo/Argen/README.md

     ${<dimensions>| Delimiter: , | DelimiterCount: 2..5 | Type: int}$

 ### Flags
 Explicitly set the flags for an option.
-The automatic detection of options and arguments require that options start with a dash `-` or a slash `/`.
-To create other options - for instance a single-letter option - it's necessary to use this property.
-The flags must separated by whitespace.
-It's not possible specify that an  the Flags property to
+The automatic detection of options and arguments require that options consist of at least two characters and start with a dash `-` or a slash `/`.
+To create other options - for instance a single-character option - it's necessary to use this property.
+If there are multiple flags for the same option the flags must separated by whitespace.
+It's not possible specify the option argument with the Flags property, to do so the `Argument` option must also be used.

 ### Include
+    Used in combination with the ValueType property to make the generated include file include the header file that defines the type.
+The property value must be enclosed in quotes or lesser-than-greater-than-pairs.

+#### Examples
+    ${--population=N | ValueType: int64_t | Include: <cstdint> }$

     ${<date>| ValueType: Date | Include: "Date.h" |
-      Values: [Date(1900, 1, 1)..Date::now()]}$
+      Values: [Date(1900, 1, 1)..Date::now()>}$

+### IncludeCPP

 ### Index